lando/lando/docs/tutorials/lando-with-vscode.md

 Debugging PhpUnit
 -----------------

-Debugging PhpUnit tests in VS Code requires a little more setup, but Lando helps to make it easier.
+Debugging PhpUnit tests in VSCode requires a little more setup, but Lando helps to make it easier.

-First, you need to have VS code listen for debugging on 2 separate ports, because PhpUnit runs in one process and the tests themselves in another, and VS Code's Xdebug extension currently struggles with this.
+First, you need to have VSCode listen for debugging on 2 separate ports, because PhpUnit runs in one process and the tests themselves in another, and VSCode's Xdebug extension currently struggles with this.
 You accomplish this by have a launch.json that looks like this:

 ```json
 {